Center of Excellence

 September 28, 2023

-This one-day conference will celebrate, belatedly, the bicentenary of Charles Baudelaire’s birth (2021).
-The focus will be less the poetics or the esthetics of the famous poet but taking the poetry “outside” of the familiar formal or romantic themes.
-Topics to be considered: the different worlds traversed by the poet, their figures (exoticism, voyages); are they compatible with the claims of modernity made by the poet (multitude, photography, and other media)?
+This one-day conference celebrated, belatedly, the bicentenary of Charles Baudelaire’s birth (2021).
+The focus was less the poetics or the esthetics of the famous poet but taking the poetry “outside” of the familiar formal or romantic themes.
+Topics considered: the different worlds traversed by the poet, their figures (exoticism, voyages); are they compatible with the claims of modernity made by the poet (multitude, photography, and other media)?
 Is there a rewriting or translation of Baudelaire in other Francophone poetic traditions (the Caribbean and the Maghreb, the Indian Ocean)?
-A panel of international experts will convene for these discussions.
+A panel of international experts convened for these discussions.

 INTERSECTIONS, a Yale Law School conference on art, justice, and the law